-- 1. The available pharmacologic interventions for AF have been the subject of intense investigation, especially in regards to endless debate of rhythm vs rate control strategies in AF.
+- The available pharmacologic interventions for AF have been the subject of intense investigation, especially in regards to endless debate of rhythm vs rate control strategies in AF.
 If dysrhythmia has a recognizable cause and is not creating hemodynamic instability, treat the underlying problem, i.e., pulmonary edema. - 2.
 With uncontrolled A-fib, need to control ventricular rate goal is not to convert the rhythm in the field - 3.
-Stable: Go directly to Verapamil 5 mg IVP
+Stable: Go directly to Verapamil 5 mg slow IVP over 2 minutes (3 min in elderly).
+May repeat 5 mg in 15 min. - a.

-- a.
 The benefits to be gained by controlling the ventricular rate, especially in those with systolic dysfunction and accompanying failure clearly outweigh the risk of negative inotropic effects of the calcium blocker. - b.
 Patients with systolic dysfunction also, more often than not, have a component of diastolic dysfunction of varying severity.
 Those with stiff ventricles and decreased diastolic filling rely heavily on the contribution of the "atrial kick" to ventricular filling.
 With the loss of the atrial kick and shortened ventricular filling time in uncontrolled AF, these patients suffer a "double wammie".
 The best interim treatment before attempts to convert them to NSR, is rate control to lengthen the diastolic filling time.
-Slowing the HR will lengthen the diastolic filling time, which will increase the cardiac output (Starling's law). - 4.
-Unstable: Synchronized cardioversion
+Slowing the HR will lengthen the diastolic filling time, which will increase the cardiac output (Starling's law).